 The acceptance of transfer academic credits to another institution is determined by the receiving institution.
 Institutions individually establish criteria for transfer credit acceptance based on many factors, including but not limited to course content, degree or non-degree course, final grade, credits per course, type of accreditation, age of credits, etc. Courses in At-Home Professions' certificate programs may or may not transfer to other institutions and depends solely on the receiving institution's criteria and determination.
-At-Home Professions does not imply or guarantee the transferability of its credits to any other institution unless there is a written agreement with another institution.
+At-Home Professions does not imply or guarantee the transferability of credits from its certificate programs.